cudoventures/cudos-noded-packager/README.md

 NB The packs are mutually exclusive, they share the same filenames.
 Using this system of packaging, any given host can only be on one Cudos network at any one time.

-The following examples are correct for Cudos Public Testnet.
+The following examples are correct for Cudos Mainnet.

 #### Red Hat family (RHEL, CentOS & Fedora)